New Literary History: History

 It was Ralph Cohen's editorial policy to raise issues that were not in the orbit of the discipline when the journal was launched, such as: What is Literature, History, Interpretation, Criticism, and to what extent does the exploration of these issues require a theoretical approach?
 Thus basic presuppositions and assumptions of the study of literature came under close scrutiny which, in turn, had to be contextualized in order to trace the provenance of what has been posited in the theoretical approaches concerned.

 The journal was characterized by "an attempt to bring Anglo-American criticism into a close interrelationship with Continental approaches to literature and culture; it gave New Literary History a unique profile."
-In 2001, New Literary History became "the first English-language literary journal to be printed in Chinese", with a selection of its essays translated and published in Chinese annually.
+In 1999, New Literary History became "the first English-language literary journal to be translated into Chinese", with a selection of its essays translated and published annually since 2001 at Tsinghua University Press in Beijing.